The Chevrolet LUV Was A Compact Truck Way Ahead Of Its Time

 Chevy got partially around the infamous Chicken Tax by importing the LUV as a chassis cab model and then assembling the trucks in the U.S. But just because a truck was tiny, that didn’t mean it wasn’t capable.
 Thus, the Chevy LUV was introduced as an adept but fuel-efficient cargo hauler.

 Eventually, the LUV got optional 4WD in 1979 and a few upgraded packages making for neat trims such as the LUV Mikado; a term meant for the Japanese emperor and a nod to the LUV’s roots.
-The Mikado offered little more than the base model’s standard equipment. t came with Mikado nameplates on its rear side panels, as well as a three-spoke wheel and upgraded upholstery.
-But it came in rad color combinations, like this one I came across one recently on my local FB Marketplace.
+The Mikado offered little more than the base model’s standard equipment.
+It came with Mikado nameplates on its rear side panels, as well as a three-spoke wheel and upgraded upholstery.
+It also came in rad color combinations, like this one I came across recently on FB Marketplace.

 The Chevy LUV was sold from 1972 through 1982.
 It’s not as well known today as its successor, the Chevy S-10.
 In fact, the LUV was so successful, Chevy saw fit to design its own compact truck.
 In other words, victory defeated the LUV.
 Now that the Maverick is here, and the Maverick Tremor is hitting trails, maybe it’s time Chevy showed the LUV some love and brought back the nameplate.